-JLA has a clearly defined strategic vision.
+JLA has a clearly defined strategic vision as an international business.
 We will remain focused on meeting the needs of our customers and evolving our services and solutions in line with these, with a focus on social sectors in care, education, housing and government.
 This builds upon JLA's deep expertise in these segments.